yaleman/fuckjpeg/README.md

 # fuckjpeg

-Renames .jpeg files to .jpg because I hate that file extension.
+Renames .jpeg files to .jpg because I really don't like that file extension.

 ## Usage